Crew Resources

 Food, Glorious Food

 A month or so before the trip, we’ll have a Zoom call which is usually about 95% focused on FOOD.
 We’ll try to get an idea of what kinds of things folks like to eat, anything they hate, and any restrictions, special diets, or other preferences.
-Since we’ll be eating most breakfasts and lunches on board (since there are usually not a lot of breakfast and lunch places around on the high seas), we’ll usually start there.
+We’ll likely be eating most breakfasts and lunches on board (since there are usually not a lot of breakfast and lunch places around on the high seas), so we usually start there.
 On some of our trips, folks have really wanted to do fully cooked breakfasts (omelets, bacon, eggs, pancakes, etc…) with fruit and yogurt, etc… (All that is easily done since we have a full galley.)
 On other trips, folks have said that they just want a little cereal.
 (We’ll be flexible and arrange whatever the group wants.)
 When we’re sailing, we try to keep lunch a bit simple (with things like salads, sandwiches and soups), but sometimes we’ve pulled over on the side of the road and cooked up burgers and fries, etc… The big question is dinners.
-On most of our trips, folks have wanted to eat out at fun restaurants (and that is easily done).
+On most of our trips, folks have wanted to eat out at fun restaurants (and that is usually what we do).
+In the BVIs, we’ve hit pretty much every restaurant…and have a lot of favorites we’re hoping to share with you!
+In the Med, the food is typically crazy good!
 But on one trip, we had a group that REALLY wanted to cook most dinners on board (on the BBQ, for example).
 That, too, is possible.
-On all of our trips, folks have liked having some light hors’d’oeurvey things (cheese, crackers, nuts, grapes, etc…) and other snacks and we’ve always gotten a big basket of fruit which seems to be well-liked (or at least well-eaten).
+On all of our trips, folks have liked having some hors d’oeurvey things (cheese, crackers, nuts, grapes, etc…) and other snacks and we’ve always gotten a big basket of fruit which seems to be well-liked (or at least well-eaten).

 Once we get an idea of everyone’s preferences, your skipper will start preparing a provisioning order.
-(In the BVIs and most Moorings locations, we can order provisions on-line in advance, and everything will be loaded onto the boat for us.)
-We’ll usually circulate the order before placing it.
+(In the BVIs and most Moorings locations, we can order provisions on-line in advance, and everything will be loaded onto the boat for us before we arrive.)
+We’ll usually circulate the order for everyone’s review before placing it.
+(Prepare for a little sticker shock…everything is expensive in the BVIs and the Caribbean in general.
+Food in the Med is a little closer to US prices.)

 Parking the Boat